Everybody (Madonna song): Music video

-A screenshot from the "Everybody" video showing Madonna dancing; according to author Mary Cross, the low-budget clip helped dispel the public misconception that she was Black.
+The video was shot at the Paradise Garage.

-The music video for "Everybody" was directed by Ed Steinberg and filmed in December 1982 at New York's Paradise Garage.
-After seeing Madonna perform at Danceteria, Stein and Rosenblatt approved the idea of a video, impressed by her stage presence.
-Rosenblatt hired Steinberg —who operated the Rock America video service— and allocated a budget of $1,500 for what was considered an in-house production.
-Although originally planned to be filmed at Danceteria, Steinberg chose Paradise Garage due to free access to the venue.
-The video features Madonna performing onstage with dancers Erika Belle and Bags Rilez.
+The music video for "Everybody" was directed by Ed Steinberg and filmed at New York's Paradise Garage.
+After seeing Madonna perform at Danceteria, Rosenblatt commissioned a promotional video to showcase the singer's music and stage presence to the label's staff and regional promotion teams.
+Rosenblatt hired Steinberg, who operated the Rock America video service, and allocated a budget of $1,500 for the production.
+Although the video was initially conceived as a recording of one of Madonna's live performances, Steinberg instead proposed filming at Paradise Garage, as he could secure free access to the venue.
+The finished clip features Madonna performing alongside dancers Erika Belle and Bags Rilez.

-Makeup was done by actress Debi Mazar, who also recruited friends to appear as part of the audience.
-When a dancer failed to appear, Madonna adjusted the choreography without delay, according to Steinberg.
-Copies of the video were sent to nightclubs around the United States that played music videos, contributing to the single's exposure beyond New York.
-Madonna later commented that videos were crucial to her early promotion, stating they "take the place of touring" by offering widespread visibility.
+The production relied heavily on Madonna's circle of friends.
+Actress Debi Mazar provided makeup and also appeared among the dancers in the crowd, while additional friends were recruited as audience extras.
+Copies of the video were later distributed to clubs across the United States that screened music videos, helping expand the single's exposure beyond New York.
+Madonna subsequently remarked that videos were crucial to her early promotion because they "take the place of touring" by providing nationwide visibility.

-Reception to the video was generally favorable.
-Matthew Rettenmund noted its early 1980s aesthetic and described it as "mesmerizing" despite its lack of advanced production elements.
-Carol Gnojewski referred to it as a "low-budget, promotional affair primarily focusing on disco".
-Fab Five Freddy remarked that the clip helped Madonna connect with more urban and culturally diverse audiences.
-Mark Elliott of This Is Dig! later described it as a fan favorite that has accumulated millions of online views.
+Reception to the video was generally positive.
+Rettenmund found the video "mesmerizing" despite its modest production values and distinctly early-1980s aesthetic, describing Madonna's appearance as that of a "go-go gone bad".
+Carol Gnojewski characterized it as a low-budget promotional effort focused primarily on disco culture, while Fab Five Freddy credited it with helping Madonna connect with more urban and diverse audiences.
+Slant Magazine wrote that "no one could have predicted that the drab, $1,500 performance clip, filmed at New York's Paradise Garage, would herald one of the most influential video artists of all time".